List of operations conducted by SEAL Team Six: Rescue of Dr. Dilip Joseph, 8 December 2012

-On 8 December 2012, DEVGRU rescued Dilip Joseph, an American doctor held captive by the Taliban in Eastern Afghanistan.
+On 8 December 2012, DEVGRU operators from Gold Squadron rescued Dilip Joseph, an American doctor held captive by the Taliban in Eastern Afghanistan.
 Dr. Joseph, who was working for an aid organization, was kidnapped along with two Afghan colleagues at a road block by armed men and were moved to a compound in Laghma Province.
 The two Afghans were later released after negotiations.
 When intelligence indicated Dr. Joseph was in imminent danger a rescue operation was mounted.
-A DEVGRU member involved in the rescue, Navy Petty Officer 1st Class Nicolas Checque, was also killed.
+A DEVGRU member involved in the rescue, Navy Petty Officer 1st Class Nicolas Checque, was killed.
 Checque was a highly decorated combat veteran awarded with the Bronze Star Medal with Valor and the Purple Heart as well as the Navy Cross posthumously awarded following the mission, among many others.
 Senior Chief Naval Special Warfare Operator Edward C. Byers received the Medal of Honor on February 29, 2016, for his actions during the rescue.
 As Dr. Dilip Joseph was being held hostage by the Taliban, DEVGRU was prepared to stage a raid to rescue the doctor.
 After the American intelligence personnel gathered and analyzed information.
-The DEVGRU operatives were prepared for the hostage rescue.
+The DEVGRU operators were prepared for the hostage rescue.
 The DEVGRU SEALs inserted by helicopter.
 And hiked to their target compound.
 The point man Petty officer Checque raised his hand ordering the DEVGRU team to freeze as an insurgent guard slowly walked around the side of the compound.
 The guard spotted the SEALs and sprinted toward the main door.
 With the element of surprise compromised, the SEALs rushed to the door.
 Petty Officer Checque shouldered his HK416 assault rifle and took a shot at the guard.
 Checque crashed through the door as Chief Byers and the rest of the SEAL squad followed only seconds behind him.
 As Checque burst through the makeshift door, a Taliban guard let loose a burst of his AK-47 assault rifle and a round struck Checque in the head.
 Chief Byers pushed his way through and fired at the Taliban guard killing the guard with a headshot instantly.
 Chief Byers then saw a man race toward the corner of the room.
 Byers rushed forward and tackled the unknown man against the wall thus maintaining control over him while reaching up to adjust his night-vision goggles to allow close-up focus.
 The rest of the DEVGRU team burst into the room and began to call out to Dr. Joseph, asking him to identify himself.
 After Chief Byers had his goggles refocused, he realized the man he pinned was a Taliban insurgent.
 So Byers dispatched him with two quick shots to the body and one to the head.
 Dr. Dilip Joepsh called out identifying himself.
 Byers sprinted over to Dr. Joseph and used his own body to shield him.
 Looking up, Byers saw another guard directly behind the doctor.
 But he was out of position to take a shot and so Byers reached up and grabbed the man around the throat, pinning him against the wall.
 Moments later, one of the SEAL teammates killed the pinned enemy fighter with two precision shots.
 After all the guards were neutralized by the SEALs, they took Dr. Dilip Joseph and wounded member Checque to the extraction point.
 A Black Hawk arrived.
 The SEAL team with their wounded member Checque and the rescued hostage boarded the helicopter and began the forty-minute flight back to Bagram Air Base.
 The SEALs tried to keep Checque alive but he died from his wound en-route.